kv-ohwtfyb/APP-LINFO1212/projetFinale/README.md

  The html files are mostly going to be `<templates>` that use mustache [mustache](https://github.com/janl/mustache.js).

  ## 4. Folder Organisation
- We have 5 main folders : db, private, static, templates, tests.
+ We have 5 main folders : db, private, static, templates and tests folder.

  ### 4.1 Db
  This folder contains the plan( structure ) of our database.

  ### 4.2 Private
  * js
- This sub-folder is for all back-end functions.
+  * This sub-folder is for all back-end functions.
 All functions in this folder are exported and most of them are the ones exported in `app.js`.
  You can find also the schemas of our database in `private/js/general` folder.

  * ssl
- This sub-folder contains all certificates.
+  * This sub-folder contains all certificates.

  ### 4.3 Static
  * Css
- This sub-folder contains the css of web application.
+  * This sub-folder contains the css of web application.

  * Images
- This sub-folder contains all images used in our web application.
+  * This sub-folder contains all images used in our web application.

  * Js
- This sub-folder contains all functions for front-end dynamic intervention.
+  * This sub-folder contains all functions for front-end dynamic intervention.

  ### 4.4 Templates
  This folder has all HTML pages of our web application.